Get the Right Care

 What to expect prior to your surgery

-You may need to take antibiotics before surgery.
-Routine blood work is usually not needed but may be ordered prior to surgery based on the patient's age and the presence of any existing medical problems.
+Your health care provider may recommend taking antibiotics before surgery to prevent infection.
+Routine blood work is usually not required but may be ordered depending on your age and any existing medical conditions.

-A sphincterotomy is a minor kind of surgery, and is done on an outpatient basis (you will be able to go home after the surgery is completed).
-Before your surgery, a nurse or doctor will plan the site, clean the affected area, and consult with you for any questions you may have.
-Then, they will numb the area using a local anesthetic so that you won’t feel any discomfort during the procedure.
-General anesthesia is reserved for more severe cases, but may be administered under the recommendation of your surgeon.
+A sphincterotomy is generally a minor surgery performed on an outpatient basis, meaning you will be able to go home after the procedure.
+Before the surgery, a nurse or doctor will clean the affected area and consult with you to address any questions you may have.
+They will then numb the area using a local anesthetic to help relax the anal sphincter muscles and ensure you won’t feel discomfort during the procedure.
+General anesthesia is reserved for more severe cases but may be administered under your surgeon's recommendation.

-The procedure itself can last anywhere between a few minutes to an hour depending on the size of the fissure at the time of surgery.
+The procedure itself can last anywhere from a few minutes to an hour, depending on the severity of the fissure.
 Typically, your doctor will give you a heads up on how long the procedure should last.

-There are multiple types of sphincterotomy procedures – these include lateral internal sphincterotomy, fissurectomy, and a V-Y advancement flap.
-The lateral internal sphincterotomy is the most common procedure used to treat anal fissures by surgery.
-Bes sure to consult your surgeon about the treatments best suitable for you.
+Several types of sphincterotomy procedures can be performed, including lateral internal sphincterotomy, fissurectomy, and a V-Y advancement flap.
+The lateral internal sphincterotomy is the most common surgical treatment for chronic anal fissures.
+Be sure to consult your surgeon about which treatment is best suited for you.

-A lateral internal sphincterotomy may be performed as an open surgery or as a closed surgery, depending on a number of factors.
-With an open surgery, an anoscope – a clear hollow tube between three and five inches long and 2 inches wide – is inserted into the anal sphincter to allow the surgeon to see the muscle and the fissure.
-Once the site is assessed, an incision is made with a scalpel within the narrow confines of the anoscope.
-In contrast, during a closed surgery, the incision and subsequent surgery is performed without the use of an anoscope.
-This technique is usually reserved for specialists who have been trained to perform the surgery this way.
+A lateral internal sphincterotomy (LIS) may be performed as an open or closed surgery.
+In an open surgery, an anoscope—a clear, hollow tube between three and five inches long and about two inches wide—is inserted into the anal sphincter to allow the surgeon to see the muscle and fissure.
+An incision is then made with a scalpel within the confines of the anoscope.
+In contrast, a closed surgery involves making the incision without the use of an anoscope and is typically reserved for specialists trained in this technique.

 After the procedure

-You will need to arrange for a ride home the day of your surgery and we recommend someone stay with you for the first 24 hours at home.
-When you leave the facility after surgery, we will want you to go home and rest.
-Avoid making any other plans on the day of your surgery.
-Starting the following day, you can increase your activity as you feel up to it.
+You will need to arrange for a ride home on the day of your anal fissure treatment in Montreal.
+We recommend that someone stay with you for the first 24 hours at home.
+After surgery, you should go home and rest, avoiding any other plans for the day.
+Starting the next day, you can gradually increase your activity as you feel capable.

-You will likely be given a prescription for pain medication following your surgery.
-The recovery nurse will discuss a pain control plan following surgery specific to you and your needs including activities like ice applied over incisions and a medication regimen.
+A prescription for pain medication will likely be provided.
+The recovery nurse will discuss a pain control plan tailored to your needs, which may include applying ice over incisions and following a medication regimen.
 Oftentimes we will recommend taking Tylenol and Advil (same as Motrin, Ibuprofen) or Aleve in addition to the narcotic pain medication.
+Post-operative care often includes sitz baths to promote healing and reduce discomfort.
+Your surgeon may also prescribe stool softeners, such as docusate, to ease bowel movements and prevent strain on the surgical

 Did you know we have a support group?